 What we don’t: Only comes in one size and features are limited.

 You won’t find us writing home about many “budget” boards, but the Roc earns a spot on our list for its surprisingly good combination of quality and affordability.
-This paddle board is lightweight at 18 pounds, stable for a wide range of paddlers (it has a weight capacity of 350 lb.), and is on sale for only $230 at the time of publishing.
+This paddle board is lightweight at 17 pounds 9.6 ounces, stable for a wide range of paddlers (it has a weight capacity of 350 lb.), and costs just $225 on Amazon at the time of publishing.
 And like most other designs here, the Explorer comes ready to hit the water with an aluminum paddle, hand pump, leash, backpack, and even a small waterproof bag to keep your valuables dry.
-You can find SUPs on Amazon for even less, but the Explorer is a great balance of quality and value, and Roc offers the added assurance of a dedicated customer service team and one-year warranty.
+You can find other SUPs on Amazon for even less, but the Explorer is a great balance of quality and value, and Roc offers the added assurance of a dedicated customer service team and one-year warranty.

 Stand Up Paddle Board Comparison Table